unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 Like in most situations, there is no good answer to this problem.
 We will need to compromise.

-The issue summarizes the options pretty well, and I will copy them here for convenience, with the risk of duplication / getting out of sync:
+The comment in issue #259 summarizes the options pretty well, and it is reproduced here for convenience:

 > The two drives that are extremes are:
 >